OpenFreeEnergy/openfe/docs/installation.rst

 To make sure everything is working, run the tests ::

-  $ singularity run --nv openfe_latest-apptainer.sif pytest --pyargs openfe openfecli
+  $ singularity run --nv openfe_latest-apptainer.sif openfe test

-The test suite contains several hundred individual tests.
-This will take a few minutes, and all tests should complete with status either passed, skipped, or xfailed (expected fail).
+You can also run the long tests with ``openfe test --long``, as explained in `Testing Your Installation`_.

 With that, you should be ready to use **openfe**!